Gissio/radpro/README.md

   * GND
   * SWCLK
   * SWDIO
-  * +3V3
+  * +3.3V
-* Before installing FS2011 Pro for the first time, back up the original firmware.
+* Before installing Rad Pro for the first time, back up the original firmware.
 If you skip this step, you won't be able to restore your device if something goes wrong.
 To create a backup, open a terminal and go to the `bin` folder within the stlink folder.
 Then, execute the following command and verify that the resulting file, `backup.bin`, has a size of 65536 bytes:

   ```
   st-flash read backup.bin 0x08000000 0x10000
   ```

-* Download the latest FS2011 Pro firmware from the [releases][releases-link]: use the "-install" version when installing for the first time and the "-update" version when updating.
+* Download the latest Rad Pro firmware from the [releases][releases-link]: use the "radpro-fs2011-install" version when installing for the first time and the "radpro-fs2011-update" version when updating.
-* To install FS2011 Pro, open a terminal, go to the `bin` folder within the stlink folder, and run this command:
+* To install Rad Pro, open a terminal, go to the `bin` folder within the stlink folder, and run this command:

   ```
   st-flash write [Firmware filename] 0x08000000
   ```

+### Instructions for other devices

+It should be fairly easy to port the code to Bosean devices.
+Please contact me if you own such a device and are willing to support the project.

 ## Usage

 To use this firmware, follow these instructions:

-* To turn the device on and off, long-press the POWER key.
+* To power the device on and off, simply long-press the POWER key.
-* To turn the backlight on (if the backlight is enabled), short-press the POWER key.
+* To activate the backlight (if enabled), briefly press the POWER key.

-* To change the mode/selection, press the UP and DOWN keys.
+* Use the UP and DOWN keys to change the mode or make selections.

-* To hold/unhold the current measurement (in instantaneous rate, average rate, and dose mode), short-press the PLAY/PAUSE key.
+* Briefly press the PLAY/PAUSE key to toggle between holding and unholding the current measurement in instantaneous rate, average rate, and dose mode.
-* To reset the mode's measurements, long-press the PLAY/PAUSE key.
+* To reset the measurements for the selected mode, long-press the PLAY/PAUSE key.

+* Press the MENU/OK key to access the menu and select various options.
-* To enter the menu/select a menu option, press the MENU/OK key.
-To go back from a menu/menu option, press the PLAY/PAUSE key.
+* To go back from a menu or menu option, press the PLAY/PAUSE key.

+* The device automatically stores the dose to non-volatile memory every hour.
+To ensure accurate dose storage, always power off the device by long-pressing the POWER key.
+Avoid removing batteries to power off.

-* The random number generator produces 16 symbols at a time.
-If you need more symbols, simply return to the menu and initiate a new run.
+* The random number generator generates 16 symbols per run.
+If additional symbols are needed, simply return to the menu and initiate a new run.

 ## Measurements